 The experts at Robson Forensic have investigated many incidents involving injuries, deaths, and sicknesses associated with gyms, sports clubs, and other fitness facilities.

-In this article, sports and fitness expert, Dr. Laura Miele-Pascoe, looks at some of the most common causes of preventable injuries that occur in fitness centers as well as the industry standards that are designed to reduce the prevalence of injury.
+This article looks at some of the most common causes of preventable injuries that occur in fitness centers as well as the industry standards that are designed to reduce the prevalence of injury.

 Injuries in Fitness Facilities

 Modern fitness facilities have grown in size and complexity, many providing a broad range of exercise and fitness options, including high-tech equipment, guided fitness classes, and one-on-one training sessions.
 When run properly, these facilities can offer tremendous services to their clientele, but when these facilities are not run with appropriate attention to safety, they can also contribute to injury, sickness, or even death.

 In order to safely provide a complex range of services, modern fitness facilities must employ qualified personnel, invest in employee training, and commit ongoing resources to the inspection and maintenance of facilities and equipment.